divblox/divblox.github.io/hello-world.md

 };
 ```

 And that's it!
-We just created a basic app that touches on the core divblox concepts.
+We just created a basic app that touches on the core Divblox concepts.
 We can now view our app at:
 http://localhost/my-app/ or http://localhost/ (if you project is in the webserver's root path)

 <video id="HelloWorldStep6" muted="" playsinline="" preload="auto" autoplay>